Kevon Looney: Three-peat chase (2018–2019)

 Looney re-signed with the Warriors for 2018–19.
-Golden State also added four-time NBA All-Star center DeMarcus Cousins with their mid-level exception, but he was rehabbing his left Achilles tendon and had no definitive timeline on when he would return.
+Golden State also added four-time NBA All-Star center DeMarcus Cousins with their mid-level exception, but he was rehabbing his left Achilles tendon and had no definitive timeline on returning.
 Looney began the season as a reserve, while Damian Jones was the starting center.
-However, Jones was ruled out for the season after tearing his left pectoral muscle.
-On December 3, 2018, in his first start for the injured Jones, Looney scored 14 points along with a career-high-tying five assists in a 128–111 win over the Atlanta Hawks.
+However, Jones was ruled out for the season after tearing his left pectoral muscle in December.
+On December 3, 2018, in his first start for the injured Jones, Looney scored 14 points along with a career-high-tying five assists during a 128–111 victory over the Atlanta Hawks.
 After starting at center for all except one of the previous 18 games, he returned to the bench when Cousins made his Warriors debut on January 18, 2019.
-On January 28, Looney scored a career-high 15 points, shooting 6-for-7 off the bench, in a 132–100 win over the Pacers.
-He ended the regular season averaging career highs in points (6.3), shooting percentage (62.5 percent), rebounds (5.2) and minutes played (18.5).
-In Game 2 of the Warriors' first-round playoff series against the Los Angeles Clippers, following a first-quarter injury to Cousins, Looney scored a career-high 19 points in a 135–131 loss.
+On January 28, Looney scored a career-high 15 points, shooting 6-for-7 off the bench, in a 132–100 victory over the Indiana Pacers.

+Looney ended the regular season averaging career highs in points (6.3), shooting percentage (62.5 percent), rebounds (5.2) and minutes played (18.5).
+In Game 2 of the Warriors' first-round playoff series against the Los Angeles Clippers, following a first-quarter injury to Cousins, Looney scored a career-high 19 points during the 135–131 loss.
 With Cousins expected to be out for the remainder of the playoffs, Kerr started Andrew Bogut—the former Warrior who was acquired late in the season—to keep Looney in the backup role where he had excelled.
 The Warriors advanced to the following round against Houston, when Kerr opened the series by starting the Hamptons Five, placing Iguodola into the starting lineup and moving Green to center.
 Looney assumed Bogut's minutes, as he was a better defensive option against the Rockets as a backup to Green.
-In Game 5, he had nine rebounds, including five on the offensive end, and a key block late in the game as the Warriors won to go up 3–2 in the series despite losing Kevin Durant to a right calf strain near the end of the third quarter.
-Kerr called Looney their "unsung hero tonight".
+In Game 5, Looney had nine rebounds, including five on the offensive end, and a key block late in the game as the Warriors won to go up 3–2 in the series despite losing Kevin Durant to a right calf strain near the end of the third quarter.
+Kerr called Looney their "unsung hero."
 Golden State advanced to the Western Conference Finals, where Looney excelled for the second straight year.
 He was their best center in the series, and closed out their sweep of the Portland Trail Blazers with 12 points and a career-high 14 rebounds in Game 4.
-Kerr lauded him as a "foundational piece" of the franchise.
-In Game 2 of the 2019 Finals against the Raptors, Looney collided with Kawhi Leonard and suffered a non-displaced first costal cartilage fracture, near the collarbone, and was unavailable in Game 3.
+Kerr lauded Looney as a "foundational piece" of the franchise.
+During Game 2 of the NBA Finals against the Toronto Raptors, Looney collided with Kawhi Leonard and suffered a non-displaced first costal cartilage fracture, near the collarbone, and was unavailable in Game 3.
 Looney was averaging 20.4 minutes per game and shooting 73 percent in the playoffs.
 While most of his shots were from short distance, Looney remained an efficient 73 percent (38 of 52) when tightly guarded.
 He returned in Game 4 to play the rest of the series, but the Warriors lost in six games.